aekt/pg-essays/README.md

 This is a simple page for reading [essays](http://paulgraham.com/articles.html) by
 [Paul Graham](http://paulgraham.com/),
-where the table of contents are fetched from this [RSS](http://www.aaronsw.com/2002/feeds/pgessays.rss).
+where the table of contents is fetched from this [RSS](http://www.aaronsw.com/2002/feeds/pgessays.rss).

 The app uses